devbisme/WireIt/README.md

 ### The SwapIt Tool

-This tool is used to swap the airwires connected to two pads.
+This tool swaps the nets connected to two pads.
 It is used as follows:

 1. Select exactly two pads using the shift-click mouse operation.